All Blog Posts

 Canadian lake with mountains & trees in the background - Cookiebot

-The ten PIPEDA Principles apply to all personal information processing for commercial use.
+PIPEDA's 10 Principles apply to all personal information processing for commercial use.

-PIPEDA Principle 1 – Accountability
+Principle 1: Accountability

 The first PIPEDA Principle makes it clear that you are responsible for all personal information that your website collects, and that you must have a designated representative in charge of ensuring your PIPEDA compliance.